groboclown/nightjar-mesh/README.md

 There are several others, if you're really interested.
 See the [script](nightjar-src/run-loop.sh) for details.

+## Words of Warning

+For large clusters, you may find yourself running into the `ListNamespaces` throttling limit.
+If this happens, you may want to make the `REFRESH_TIME` environment variable larger.

 ## Example of Nightjar with a Service